 Even if an account's requirements fit your needs today, your financial picture could change over time.
 Consider a high-yield savings account that allows the option to link balances across all eligible accounts, such as checking or CDs.
 Whether you choose a conventional savings or high-yield savings account, it's always smart to pay attention to the details and requirements for your banking relationship.

 Some key features to review when selecting a high-yield savings account are:

 The short answer?
 Probably now.

 A great time to open or add more money to a high-yield savings account may be after your next pay raise/bonus at work, when you have a specific goal in mind (the latest smart phone or a trip abroad), or if you want an account that provides instant access to your savings.

 After you've pinpointed the best account for your needs and interests, applying is simple.
-You can visit your financial institution's website and follow the online instructions or you can visit your nearest branch and ask to speak with a branch representative.
+You can visit your financial institution's website to find out if a high-yield savings account is available and follow the online instructions.

-Applicants should be a U.S. citizen or resident and at least 18 years old.
-You'll need to provide a physical U.S. address, your birth certificate and Social Security number.
+Applicants for a Citi savings account must be a U.S. citizen or resident and at least 18 years old.
+You'll need to provide a physical U.S. address and Social Security number.
 The process takes about 15 minutes or less and can help you start saving right away.
-Determine whether you want paper or online statements, and check your balance monthly.

-Citi allows you to open a savings account online, in branch or over the phone.
+Citi allows you to open a high-yield savings account online or over the phone.
+Other accounts may be available in a branch.
 See how much you can earn with a Citi savings account today.

-The article content provides general information about banking, however consumers should refer to the terms and conditions financial institutions provide for various products.
+The article content provides general information about banking products, however consumers should refer to the terms and conditions financial institutions provide for various products.

 Build your savings today with CitiLearn More